scottdware/go-panos/README.md

 ##### Services

 The `CreateService()` function takes 4 parameters: `name`, `protocol`, `port` and an (optional) `description`.
-When creating a service object on Panorama, you must specify the `device-group` to create the object in as the last/5th parameter.
+When creating a service object on Panorama, you must specify the `device-group` to create the object in as the last parameter.

 > Note: The third parameter is the port number(s).
 Port can be a single port #, range (1-65535), or comma separated (80, 8080, 443).